-This is the first in a series of three blog posts inspired by the Spirits of Place symposium held in Calderstones Park, Liverpool, 2nd April 2016.
+This is a blog post inspired by the Spirits of Place symposium held in Calderstones Park, Liverpool, 2nd April 2016.

 Three service stations.